-Most business consultants will tell you to hold a tight rein on your spending when you're outsourcing work to an offshore provider.
-Tightening the purse string certainly helps, but there are instances when investing a small amount on your outsourcing efforts will result to greater returns rather than simply minimize your expenses.
+Most business consultants will tell you to hold a tight rein on your spending when you’re outsourcing work to an offshore provider.
+Tightening the purse string certainly helps, but there are instances when investing a small amount on your outsourcing efforts will result in greater returns rather than simply minimize your expenses.
 Here are three reasons why you should discriminate between a worthwhile investment and a wasteful one in your outsourcing budget.

 #1 Your business has greater technological needs and it will have to adapt to frequently evolving technologies.

 Upgrades cost money, and so are decisions to change from one software brand to another.
 You may think you can always rely on GUI-licensed technology to save costs, but most SaaS providers only provide their services for free to individual users.
 Enterprise-grade software with strong security features will need additional support from a bigger team of developers.
 This definitely costs money.
 If you have specific needs when it comes to technology, better splurge on the highly recommended brands because they provide extensive support, exclusive features, and greater security for businesses.